Airbus A380 Specifications

 The 22-wheel Goodrich landing gear consists of two under-wing struts each with four wheels, two central under-fuselage struts each with six wheels and a twin nose wheel.
 Each landing gear supports about 167tonnes.
 Messier-Dowty supplies the nose landing gear with 350bar hydraulic pressure and Messier-Bugatti the braking and steering systems.
 Smiths Aerospace supplies the landing gear extension and retraction system.
 The load on the airport runways and aprons are of similar magnitude to that of a 747.
-ELDEC of Lynnwood, Washington, will provide the landing gear proximity sensing system.
+ELDEC of Lynnwood, Washington, provides the landing gear proximity sensing system.

 The aircraft can complete a 180° turn within a width of 56.5m, which is within the 60m width dimension of standard runways.
 The maximum operating speed is Mach 0.89 and the range is 15,000km or 8,000nm with the maximum number of passengers.
 The turnaround time at the airport terminal, including passenger disembarkation, cleaning, restocking and embarking the passengers for the next flight is a minimum of 90 minutes.

 In order to make the A380 even better and naturally more saleable to airlines, Airbus have undertaken a program of updates and improvements.
 These A380 Plus updates have one main focus and that is economy of operation.
 Whilst there is a sector of the market that benefits from the luxury offers of deluxe personalised cabins and the like, a strong case for using the A380 is its capability of moving a huge number of people for relatively low cost.
 Airbus expects a 4% saving on fuel burn and with several other modifications a per seat saving on overhead costs of 13%.

 So what is the A380 Plus and how will it differ from the current A380?